HR Effectiveness: What It Is, and How To Measure It

 Measuring HR effectiveness means taking an active role in assessing and improving your human resource department.
 Read this guide to learn more.

-Productivity, performance, and reaching business goals are any company’s dreams.
-Employees are key to all that.
 But before you start thinking about them, there’s another, more critical stakeholder: your human resources department.
 HR effectiveness is the essential driver of all the processes in your organization.
-It can make or break employee happiness and engagement, talent acquisition, and much more.
+Let’s explore how it can make or break employee happiness and engagement, talent acquisition, and much more.

 What is HR effectiveness?